 Rumpke Recycling’s material recovery facility (MRF – pronounced “merf”) in Columbus reopened in August 2011 after undergoing renovations that made it more efficient than ever.
 The newly-renovated MRF possesses cutting-edge recycling equipment and is among the most technically advanced recycling facilities in the country.

 With infrared light technologies and enormous industrial magnets, the MRF looks more like a character from “Transformers” than a recycling facility; but don’t let appearance fool you.
 These programmable magnets and industrial vacuums are the new face of recycling and have doubled the MRF’s sorting rate to an estimated 60,000 pounds per hour (30 tons per hour).

-Pictures and video clips can be viewed on Rumpke’s website and YouTube channel, but the MRF can only be fully appreciated in person.
+Pictures and video clips can be viewed online at Rumpke or head over to the YouTube channel, but the MRF can only be fully appreciated in person.
 Weekly tours take the public inside the facility to see its vast machinery in action.
 First-time spectators often marvel as paper rides across enormous metal teeth (called disc screens) while plastic bottles are carried by streams of air in every direction.